 No matter what generation you're a part of, Fusion Marketplace makes it easy and efficient for you to browse through available travel jobs, compare assignment pay packages and benefits, plus rate and review agency recruiters.
 Make your life easier with a traveler profile and set your job preferences so you only see jobs that pertain to your division, specialty, or other customizable filter.

-Not only does Fusion Marketplace simplify the job search, application, and hiring process for healthcare travelers, but Marketplace also connects healthcare staffing agencies with the top talent they’ve been searching for.
+Marketplace also connects healthcare staffing agencies with the top talent they've been searching for.
 As a staffing company, you can join Fusion Marketplace as an agency partner, create recruiter profiles, and list your travel jobs on the online job board for thousands of travelers to review.